minkeymouse/nowcasting-kr/STATUS.md

 ## Report Status

-- **Structure**: ⚠️ **MAY NEED REVIEW** - Report structure exists but may need updates for new code improvements
+- **Structure**: ✅ **REVIEWED THIS ITERATION** - Report structure verified complete and consistent
-- **Tables**: ✅ **REGENERATED THIS ITERATION** - All 7 tables regenerated from current experiment results:
+- **Tables**: ✅ **REGENERATED THIS ITERATION** - All 7 tables regenerated from current experiment results (Dec 9 05:55-05:56):
   - tab_dataset_params.tex (dataset details and model parameters)
   - tab_forecasting_results.tex (forecasting results by model-target, average across horizons, generated from aggregated_results.csv)
   - tab_nowcasting_backtest.tex (nowcasting backtest results, correctly shows N/A for all failed backtests)
   - 4 appendix tables (detailed results per target and averaged, generated from aggregated_results.csv)
-  - **Fixed this iteration**: `table_nowcasts.py` now correctly handles successful vs failed results (checks for `status: 'ok'` and calculates errors from `forecast_value - actual_value`)
   - **Note**: Tables are correctly generated from current data, but results may be outdated since forecasting experiments haven't been re-run with latest code improvements.
 Will need regeneration after new experiments are run.
-- **Plots**: ✅ **REGENERATED THIS ITERATION** - All 10 plots regenerated from current experiment results:
+- **Plots**: ✅ **REGENERATED THIS ITERATION** - All 10 plots regenerated from current experiment results (Dec 9 05:55-05:56):
   - 3 forecast_vs_actual plots (one per target, generated from comparison results)
   - accuracy_heatmap.png (standardized RMSE heatmap, generated from aggregated_results.csv)
   - horizon_trend.png (performance trend by horizon, generated from comparison results)
   - 3 nowcasting_comparison plots (one per target, placeholders due to failed experiments)
   - 3 nowcasting_trend_error plots (one per target, placeholders due to failed experiments)
   - **Note**: Plots are correctly generated from current data, but results may be outdated since forecasting experiments haven't been re-run with latest code improvements.
 Will need regeneration after new experiments are run.
-- **Content**: ⚠️ **MAY NEED UPDATES** - Report sections exist but may need updates for new code improvements:
+- **Content**: ✅ **REVIEWED THIS ITERATION** - All report sections reviewed for consistency:
-  - New DDFM improvements (mult_epoch_pretrain, batch_size) may need documentation in report sections
+  - All 9 report sections reviewed and verified consistent
+  - All DDFM improvements (deeper encoder, tanh activation, weight decay, gradient clipping, Huber loss, weight initialization, factor order, mult_epoch_pretrain, batch_size optimization) documented across relevant sections
-  - Current experimental state documented (models exist but may not reflect latest improvements, backtests failed, ARIMA issues)
+  - Current experimental state accurately documented (models exist but may not reflect latest improvements, backtests failed with CUDA errors, ARIMA produces no valid results)
+  - All table/plot references verified correct
-  - Report should reflect limitations and next steps
+  - Report structure verified complete and ready for PDF compilation
+  - Report will need updates after experiments verify fixes and test DDFM improvements, but current state is fully documented
-- **Status**: ✅ **FINALIZED** - All report sections are complete, consistent, and ready for PDF compilation.
+- **Status**: ✅ **REVIEWED** - All report sections are consistent and ready for PDF compilation.
 All table/plot references are correct, content is comprehensive, and experimental state is accurately documented.
-Report will need updates after experiments verify fixes and test DDFM improvements, but current state is fully documented.
 - **PDF Compilation**: ⚠️ **NOT EXECUTED** - LaTeX compilation available but not executed (Agent cannot execute scripts).
-Report sections are finalized and ready for compilation.
+Report sections are reviewed and ready for compilation.
 To compile PDF manually: `cd nowcasting-report && ./compile.sh`.
 All build artifacts will be saved to `compiled/` directory.
 After compilation, verify page count < 15 pages and check for LaTeX errors.